VENMO

 New fee structure

-Integrated exchange rates and fees
+Integrated exchange rates & competitor rates

 SOLUTION 3